Alfresco/alfresco-ng2-components/docs/process-services-cloud/edit-process-filter-cloud.component.md

 ### Filter properties

-You can supply various *filter properties* to choose which processes will be found by a filter.
+You can supply various *filter properties* to edit that will determine which processes are found by a filter.
 The full set of properties is given below:

 | Name | Description |
 | -- | -- |